wouterboomsma/eigency/README.md

 ```

-## Storage layout - why arrays are sometimes transposed in the interface
+## Storage layout - why arrays are sometimes transposed

 The default storage layout used in numpy and Eigen differ.
 Numpy uses
 a row-major layout (C-style) per default while Eigen uses a
-column-major layout (Fortran style).
+column-major layout (Fortran style) by default.
 In Eigency, we prioritize to
 avoid copying of data whenever possible, which can have unexpected
 consequences in some cases: There is no problem when passing values
 from C++ to Python - we just adjust the storage layout of the returned
 numpy array to match that of Eigen.
 However, since the storage layout
 is encoded into the _type_ of the Eigen array (or the type of the
-Map), we cannot change the layout in the Python to C++ direction.
+Map), we cannot automatically change the layout in the Python to C++ direction.
 In
-eigency, we have therefore opted to return the transposed array/matrix
+Eigency, we have therefore opted to return the transposed array/matrix
 in such cases.
 This provides the user with the flexibility to deal
 with the problem either in Python (use order="F" when constructing
 your numpy array), or on the C++ side: (1) explicitly define your
 argument to have the row-major storage layout, 2) manually set the Map
 stride, or 3) just call `.transpose()` on the received
 array/matrix).
-We have illustrated each of these scenarios in the
-tests directory.

 As an example, consider the case of a C++ function that both receives
 and returns a Eigen Map type, thus acting as a filter: